COSW-ECI/spring-boot-angularjs-intro/README.md

       }
     ```

-19) Inject the router service on the task-edit-page.component.ts:
+19) Inject the router service on the *task-edit-page.component.ts*:

     ```
     import { Router } from '@angular/router';